Police Women of Wylie

 Officer Louster - School Resource Officer

 "I started my life early; I was married and had my first child by the age of 21.
 I always wanted to be in law enforcement but for me, it was not the right time.
 I went into the title industry and worked my way up for about 10 years before becoming a personal trainer.
 I needed flexibility with my kids' schedules.
 In 2017, I decided it was time to start a career in law enforcement.
 WPD has proven to be a family-oriented and a mental health-aware police department.
 I am able to get to my kids' sporting events and be there when they have a day off from school.
 In addition, I have the opportunity to help people in their worst moments, even if just for the night.
 My goal in the police academy was to become a School Resource Officer.
 In 2019, I achieved my goal and became a School Resource Officer for McMillan Junior High, Davis Intermediate, Dodd Elementary, and Birmingham Elementary.
 Since then, I have transferred to Wylie East High School.
-In 2019, I was also selected to become a member of the Hostage/Crisis Negotiations Team.
 I now have the opportunity to be a positive influence in the lives of our next generation."

 Detective Pollard - Criminal Investigations / Fraud & Identity Theft